 What is Underlying Debt?

-Underlying debt is a term used to denote the debt obligation(s) of a smaller government entity that is contained within the jurisdiction of a larger government entity that is considered as partially responsible for the smaller entity’s debt obligation.
-In such an instance, the larger entity considers the debt obligation of the smaller entity to be underlying debt.
+Underlying debt is a term used to denote the debt obligation(s) of a smaller government entity that is guaranteed by a larger government entity in its jurisdiction.
+In such an instance, the larger entity considers the debt obligation issued by the smaller entity to be its underlying debt.

-- Underlying debt is a term used to denote the debt obligation(s) of a smaller government entity that is contained within the jurisdiction of a larger government entity that is considered as partially responsible for the smaller entity’s debt obligation.
+- Underlying debt is a term used to denote the debt obligation(s) of a smaller government entity that is guaranteed by a larger government entity in its jurisdiction.

 - The concept of underlying debt is most often considered in relation to municipal bonds, a primary capital fundraising tool of cities and municipalities.